smancke/docker-intro/README.md

 Linking Containers
 ===================
-Docker has the concept of liks between contianer:
+Docker has the concept of links between contianer:

 - Get the container name into /etc/hosts
 - Set sehll variables for the container